rachelcarrington/changepointsR/README.md

 devtools::install_github("jewellsean/ChangepointInference")
 ```

-To use seeded binary segmentation, you will need to download the function `seedBS` from https://github.com/kovacssolt/SeedBinSeg.
+To use seeded binary segmentation, you will need to download seedBS.R` from https://github.com/kovacssolt/SeedBinSeg.

 Other dependencies (CRAN packages):
 * ggplot2 (for plots)